Mary Eliza Walker Crump: Personal life

 Walker married fellow singer Thomas H. Crump; he died in 1922.
 Mary Eliza Walker Crump died in 1928, in Chicago, aged 70–71 years.
-Ambrose Caliver, the president of Fisk University, sent a letter to be read at her funeral, saying "Fisk University rejoices in the complete fruition of a life so full of beauty and service.
+Ambrose Caliver, a Dean at Fisk University, sent a letter to be read at her funeral, saying "Fisk University rejoices in the complete fruition of a life so full of beauty and service.
 The gradual closing of the ranks of the first Jubilee Singers grieves us beyond measure, but we shall always cherish the memory of those who helped to make Fisk possible."

 In 1978, fifty years after she died, Eliza Walker and the other original members of the Fisk Jubilee Singers were granted posthumous honorary Doctor of Music degrees from Fisk University.